exercism/website-copy/tracks/typescript/exercises/space-age/mentoring.md

 }
 ```

-The pros is that autocomplete works, there is no `any` and it's easy to see if
+The pro is that auto-complete works, there is no `any` and it's easy to see if
 a method is missed (in the tests you'll see a red wobbly).
 The con is that the
-business logic (calculation) is not seperate from the input, and that adding
+business logic (calculation) is not separate from the input, and that adding
-pluto or the likes requires slightly more work than adding a name + number in
+Pluto or the likes requires slightly more work than adding a name + number in
 a constant defined elsewhere.
 However, this is space -- it's all pretty stable.

 The method above is _preferred_ over a generic mapped type: